-The compliance function reports quarterly on compliance matters and progress made on the relevant actions at group level, supervised entity level and division level.
+The compliance function reports on compliance matters and progress made on the relevant actions at Group level, supervised entity level and division level on a quarterly basis.
 The quarterly report at division level is discussed with the responsible management and scheduled for discussion by the Business Risk Committee.

 The quarterly report at Group level and supervised entity level is presented to and discussed with the a.s.r.
-Risk Committee, and submitted to the Audit & Risk Committee.
+Risk Committee and submitted to the Audit & Risk Committee.
 The report is shared and discussed with the DNB, the AFM and the external auditor.